icarecti/chatgpt_macro_for_texstudio/README.md

 ### ❓ Why is it so slow in generating text?

-**A:** When you create an account at OpenAI, you receive an $18 credit that expires after a few months.
+**A:** When you create an account at OpenAI, you receive a free credit that expires after a few months.
 Using only this free credit results in slower response times.
 Adding a payment option to your OpenAI account significantly improves the response time, as demonstrated in the introduction video above.

 ### ❓ How can I add my own prompt to the prompt-library?